Luo Huan: 2017

 Luo began her season by competing at the Melbourne World Cup in February alongside Wang Yan and Liu Tingting.
 She qualified first into the bars final and second into the beam final behind Liu.
-In the bars final, a mistake on her Ling pirouette caused her to finish in second behind Liu, and on beam she placed fourth behind Liu, reigning Olympic Champion Sanne Wevers of the Netherlands, and Emily Little of Australia after falling on her dismount.
+In the bars final, a mistake on her Ling pirouette caused her to finish in second behind Liu, and in beam she placed fourth behind Liu, reigning Olympic Champion Sanne Wevers of the Netherlands, and Emily Little of Australia after falling on her dismount.
 A month later, she competed at the Doha World Cup, once again alongside Wang and Liu.
 She qualified in first place to the uneven bars final and in fourth place to the balance beam final.
-She placed first on uneven bars with a strong routine ahead of Zsófia Kovács of Hungary and Georgia-Rose Brown of Australia, winning her first senior international gold medal.
+She placed first in uneven bars with a strong routine ahead of Zsófia Kovács of Hungary and Georgia-Rose Brown of Australia, winning her first senior international gold medal.
 She then improved on her qualifications ranking to take the bronze medal in the balance beam final behind teammate Liu and 2004 Olympic Champion Cătălina Ponor of Romania.

 In May, Luo competed at her fifth consecutive Chinese Championships at the senior level.
 As an Olympic alternate and a recent World Cup champion, she entered the meet as one of the top contenders for several medals along with Olympians Shang Chunsong, Wang Yan, and Fan Yilin, as well as Liu Tingting and fellow Olympic alternate Liu Jinru.
 In qualifications, Luo topped the all-around standings; she also qualified into the uneven bars final in third place behind Zhu Xiaofang and reigning World Champion Fan, the balance beam final in first place, and the floor exercise final in fifth place.
 In the team final, Luo's Zhejiang provincial team placed fourth.

 Luo placed first in the all-around final, a point ahead of junior Chen Yile and 1.5 points ahead of Liu Jingxing.
-During the final, she recorded top-three scores on each event: second on vault behind Zhang Jin, second on bars behind Du Siyu, first on beam, and third on floor behind Chen and Liu Jingxing.
+During the final, she recorded top-three scores in each event: second in vault behind Zhang Jin, second in bars behind Du Siyu, first in beam, and third in floor behind Chen and Liu Jingxing.
 She was crowned Chinese national champion.
-She then won the national championship on bars ahead of Du and Fan Yilin, and also placed sixth on beam and fourth on floor.
+She then won the national championship in bars ahead of Du and Fan Yilin, and also placed sixth in beam and fourth in floor.